Is It Safe To Use A Mobile Phone During Pregnancy?

 Image: IStock

-In today’s world, you don’t just rely on mobile phones to stay in touch with your near and dear ones, and get any sort of work done.
+In today’s world, you don’t just rely on mobile phones to stay in touch with your near and dear ones and get any sort of work done.
 The laptops, tablets, and all other wireless internet connections are pervasive, no matter when and where.
 All these electronic devices emit and receive electromagnetic radio waves to communicate with one another and the outside world.
 At least a tiny fraction of these waves end up inside the body.
 When your body is exposed to a higher extent to these waves, they can cause DNA damage and change the conformation of molecules of the living cells.
-The after effects whether they remain for long term or not depends on the frequency and strength of the waves.
+The after-effects whether they remain for the long term or not depends on the frequency and strength of the waves.

 What Do Researchers Say About Mobile Phones During Pregnancy?

-Since the energy of the waves from the mobile phone lie somewhere in between the X-rays and granite countertop, researchers raise doubts on whether the waves can affect the fetuses.
+Since the energy of the waves from the mobile phone lies somewhere in between the X-rays and the granite countertop, researchers raise doubts on whether the waves can affect the fetuses.
 In a growing baby, the cells are fast replicating and vulnerable to outside disturbances.
-But studies have so far been unable to find anything that causes concerns regarding mobile phone usage.

 Growing fetus is vulnerable to outside disturbances